MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 This time I knew, if I wanted to make a library like that, the only way to keep it alive is by making it minimally useful for things that I'm good at.
 Like graphics, simulations, and other related pet project.
 If you've seen my [Shadertoy page](https://www.shadertoy.com/user/michael0884) - it is essentially what I'm talking about.
 Also some algorithms that I come up with are simply too bothersome to implement in pure shaders, so I almost never touched machine learning related stuff apart of some things that are simple enough to port to shaders, like some [really simple Neural Implicit Representations](https://www.shadertoy.com/view/DstGDX).
 So ideally, if I make a new library - it should be at least able to make all the things I do in Shadertoy at similar performance.

-> Before starting, I should say that the current state of the library is still far from being production ready, with the exception of some specific use cases.
-And given that this is pretty much my first time writing a compiler, everything should be taken with a grain of salt.
+> Before starting, I should say that the current state of the library is still far from being production ready, and at this point I would strongly recommend not to use this for any serious projects.
+Also given that this is pretty much my first time writing a compiler, there are probably both wrong architectural choices, as well as just simply wrong assumptions.

 - [The beggining of the end](#the-beggining-of-the-end)
 - [Architecture](#architecture)